 Gathering needs exhaustively and effectively is essentially a question of know-how and interpersonal skills.
 However, this does not guarantee results.
 There are other factors to take into account.

-• For the auditor :
+- For the listener :

 Knowing the context of the project is a real advantage.
 Provided that the auditor knows how to stand back and not confuse it with a more or less similar need, thereby running the risk of leaving out certain specific elements.
 This knowledge of the context will enable them to put the jigsaw together more quickly and easily identify implicit or latent needs.
 However, it is not essential if the customer has the capacity to assimilate this context during the process of identifying the need.
 The disadvantage is that the exercise takes longer to learn.
 If time allows, it is still preferable to choose an auditor who does not know the context, but who has the required interpersonal skills, rather than the other way round.

-• For the speaker :
+- For the speaker :

 Knowledge of the need is essential, as it is the heart of the subject that it is up to him to pass on.
 Soft skills, while desirable, are of secondary importance.
 The priority is therefore to identify the individual or individuals with detailed knowledge of the need.
 This seemingly trivial task needs to be carefully considered.

-In the corporate world, it is tempting to select a manager for his global vision and his power to arbitrate in the event of a compromise to be found when expressing a need.
+In the business world, it is tempting to select a manager for his global vision and his power to arbitrate in the event of a compromise to be found when expressing a need.
 In reality, however, it often turns out that he or she is unfamiliar with the operational details that the members of his or her team implement on a daily basis.
 Conversely, it can be difficult to get certain operators to step back and express the need rather than the way they are currently handling it.

 Lastly, if the scope of the needs gathering exercise is extensive and requires a large number of people to be involved, each of whom can only deal with part of the need, it is advisable to divide up the subjects.
 This avoids losing the speaker's interest when the subject does not concern him directly.